 - 1. Class discussions of characters, contexts, plot, themes, and writing style - 2.
 Class discussion of how the novel represents the connections and overlap of personal lives and political events - 3.
-Group discussions of an assigned character and her primary traits, as well as her relationship with other characters, namely the other protagonist (Mariam and Laila are the two protagonists) - 4.
+Group discussions of an assigned character and her primary traits, as well as her relationship with other characters, namely the other protagonist - 4.
 Group "body biography" project, which will be a visual and linguistic representation of your assigned character (this assignment will be a progression from the group activity mentioned in the previous point) - 5.
-An essay in which you argue whether the two protagonists are more similar or more different from another and why, using textual evidence from the novel - 6.
-Relation of the novel to Chimamanda Adichie's TED Talk "The Danger of a Single Story," which will be a foundation for our World Literature course
+Novel Page Poem - 6.
+A writing assignment in which you develop a thesis, locate support, and write one body paragraph on one of the annotating topics above.